Domestic pigeon: Reproduction

-Domestic pigeons reproduce exactly as wild rock pigeons, settling in a safe nook, building a flimsy stick nest, and laying two eggs that are incubated for a little longer than two weeks.
-Some breeds are so overbred that they may require human intervention to produce squabs successfully.
+Domestic pigeons reproduce exactly as wild rock doves do; settling in a safe, cool nook, building a flimsy stick nest, and laying two eggs that are incubated for a little longer than two weeks, usually 17 to 19 days.
 A pigeon keeper may select breeding partners, but in an open loft the birds choose their own mate.
-Crop milk or pigeon milk produced by both male and female parent birds may occasionally be replaced with artificial substitutes.
-Pigeons are extremely protective of their eggs and young, and may defend them vigorously from nest predators, which may include their own keepers.
-Baby pigeons are called squabs, squeakers, or peeps, the latter two in reference to their cry when hungry.
+Both sexes of pigeons are extremely protective of their eggs and young, and often defend them vigorously from nest predators, including their human keepers; they are defensive of their personal space, and see their nests as extensions of said space.